Bradbuythedip/fair/docs/cover_letter.md

 3. Technical Leadership: Having worked with high-speed connectors and power systems, I understand the critical role of ferrite components in modern electronics and can help guide customers to optimal solutions.

-I recently researched the potential of binder jet technology for ferrite manufacturing, and I see exciting possibilities for Fair-Rite to lead innovation in this space.
+I recently researched the potential of binder jet technology for ferrite manufacturing: https://github.com/Bradbuythedip/fair/tree/main/public/research , and I see exciting possibilities for Fair-Rite to lead innovation in this space.
 I would welcome the opportunity to discuss how my experience and ideas could contribute to Fair-Rite's continued success.

 Thank you for considering my application.
 I look forward to discussing how I can contribute to Fair-Rite's team.